dlt-hub/vibe-hub/corona_zahlen/corona_zahlen-docs.md

     ```prompt
     Please generate a REST API Source for Corona-Zahlen API, as specified in @corona_zahlen-docs.yaml
-    Start with endpoints "districts" and "germany_history_hospitalization" and skip incremental loading for now.
+    Start with endpoints "germany" and "age" and skip incremental loading for now.
     Place the code in corona_zahlen_pipeline.py and name the pipeline corona_zahlen_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.